web3brothers/aleo-network-info/README.md

 ## How it works:

 There are several boot nodes, which are used to get information for other nodes upon boot in aleo network.
 The application asks this bootnodes to get list of peers, then request each peer to get info and get another peers from those peers.
-It uses bread first search algorithm to go over all peers.
+It uses breadth first search algorithm to go over all peers.

 ## Access live instance: